opsgenie/opsgenie-configuration-backup/README.md

 Heartbeat information (name-description- interval and interval unit- enabled)

 The script will export data to a folder named OpsgenieBackups.
-There will be a 6 sub folder inside this main folder.
+There will be a 7 sub folder inside this main folder. users groups teams escalations schedules heartbeats notifications
-Users
-Groups
-Teams
-Escalations
-Schedules
-Heartbeats

 The script will export the data to those sub folders according to their types.

 While exporting those entities script will create a unique file for each entity which contains json data for the entity.